ae-dschorsaanjo/math-is-fun/README.md

 Here's a sample command for compiling on Windows: `fpc mathisfun.pas -obuild/mathisfun.exe & delp build`

+# Future plans

+- Fix statistics horizontals formatting as shown in terminal.
+- Refactor code:
+    - Write/rewrite comments,
+    - Review code and make it more readable if needed.
+- Enforce proper terminal/command line sizing.

 # Copyright

 This project's used the Modified BSD License (a.k.a.
 3-clause BSD License).